Error916/suckless.tags/README.md

 I created a scratchpad that calls the script.

+### Prerequisites

+- setup scrathcpad for the popup

+- amixer for changing volume

+- brightnessctl for changing brightness

+- dwm ;)

 It'd be better to map the command to toggle the scratchpad to a dedicated key instead of combination to reduce number of keypresses.

 ### The script prompts you for the action.